Index theory of uniform pseudodifferential operators: Final remarks and open questions

 \begin{question} Is there a version of the, e.g., global index theorem for amenable manifolds, for manifolds of bounded geometry and with boundary?
 What would be the corresponding generalization of the $\eta$-invariant? \end{question}

+Note that even if we just stick to Dirac operators (i.e., if we don't try to work with uniform pseudodifferential operators) the non-compact case (of bounded geometry) is of course technically much more demanding than the compact case.
+Results have been achieved by Ballmann--Bär \cite{ballmann_baer} and Gro{\ss}e--Nakad \cite{grosse_nakad}.

+Some version of pseudodifferential operators on certain non-compact manifolds with boundary was investigated by Schrohe \cite{schrohe}.
+Furthermore, there is also the work of Ammann--Lauter--Nistor \cite{ammann_lauter_nistor_2} and one should also ask to which extend it coincides, resp., differs from the one asked for here.

-A nice prove of the index theorem for manifolds with boundary for Dirac operators was given by Melrose in \cite{melrose_APS}.
+A proof of the index theorem for manifolds with boundary was given by Melrose in \cite{melrose_APS}.
 He invented the $b$-calculus, a calculus for pseudodifferential operators on manifolds with boundary, and derived the Atiyah--Patodi--Singer index theorem from it via the heat kernel approach.
-So it would be desirable to extend his $b$-calculus to open manifolds with boundary (in the same way as we extended the calculus of pseudodifferential operators to open manifolds in a fruitful way) and then prove the extension of the Atiyah--Patodi--Singer index theorem to manifolds with boundary and of bounded geometry.
-Note that Roe's proof of his index theorem for open manifolds does also rely on the heat kernel approach, i.e., there is a real chance that we may generalize Melrose's proof to open manifolds with boundary and of bounded geometry.
+Therefore it would be desirable to extend his $b$-calculus to open manifolds with boundary (similarly as we extended the calculus of pseudodifferential operators to open manifolds) and then prove a version of the Atiyah--Patodi--Singer index theorem on manifolds with boundary and of bounded geometry.

+\begin{question} Can one reasonably extend the $b$-calculus of Melrose to manifolds of bounded geometry and with boundary, and then prove version of large scale index theorems for manifolds with boundary? \end{question}

+In the case of compact manifolds with boundary Piazza \cite{piazza_phd} also treated various parts of the index theorem of Atiyah--Patodi--Singer using the $b$-calculus.
+A connection between uniform pseudodifferential operators on manifolds of bounded geometry and the $b$-calculus was established by Albin \cite{albin}.

+Another direction in which one could work is to look at higher $\rho$-invariants: in the last few years a lot of progress was made in relation to ``mapping sugery to analysis'', resp., mapping the Stolz positive scalar curvature exact sequence to analysis.
+Without going through all the results that have been achieved, let us mention one particular application \cite[Corollary 4.5]{xie_yu} that seems worth reshaping into our setting: if $\Gamma$ acts properly and cocompactly on $M$ and $h$ is a Riemannian metric on $\partial M$ having positive scalar curvature, then one can not extend $h$ to a complete, $\Gamma$-invariant Riemannian metric on $M$ of positive scalar curvature if $\rho(D_{\partial M},h) \not= 0 \in K_\ast(C^\ast_{L,0}(\partial M)^\Gamma)$.

+\begin{question} Can one prove a large scale version of the delocalized APS-index theorem as in \cite[Theorem 1.22]{piazza_schick} and use this to prove an analogue of the above mentioned result \cite[Corollary 4.5]{xie_yu}? \end{question}